The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 When a company’s debits on its non-trading loan relationships and derivative contracts in an accounting period exceed the credits on its non-trading loan relationships and derivative contracts in the same period (the deficit period), the surplus is a special category of loss which is known as an NTD.

 This guidance note considers how companies can utilise their NTDs.
+The topic is also explored in the Relief for other losses video, together with worked examples.

 For guidance on determining a company’s debits and credits from loan relationships and whether these are trading or non-trading, see the Taxation of loan relationships guidance note.